00sapo/python-dust/README.md

 This script is not tested and is not ensured that it really deletes all the directories created by `./install.sh`.

+### `pre_install` and `post_install` hooks

+If your dependencies include software not installable via pip, `python-dust` offers the option of running shell scripts before or after the installation process.
+Specifically, you should add scripts to the folders `./dustenv/pre_install.d/` and `./dustenv/post_install.d/`.
+The scripts will be executed in alphabetical order, so you can name them like `00_myscript.sh`.

 ## List of commands